Will "The Band" gets back together for Reunion Tour?

 However, everything seemed to conspire against the group just as they were launched into international stardom.
 “Showbiz” Tim recalls, “We only had 8-track tape players in our cars, so that’s what we used to record our music.
 The popularity of cassettes caught us by surprise.
 Still can’t figure out why?!?
 I mean, 8-tracks are awesome!
 They never need to be rewound!
 They never end, they just go on-and-on-and-on-and…”

 But, by the spring of 1978 cracks appeared in the once tightly unified band.
 We all remember the day the music died - it was graduation day - when “The Kid” turned to a Mr. Moeller and flatly said: “well that’s it, I’m not a Kang anymore’.
-Soon after the band scattered to the four winds to pursue their own interest, Classmates and teachers knew it, they had left the stage. it was the end of an era.
+Soon after the band scattered to the four winds to pursue their own interest, Classmates and teachers knew it, when they left the stage, it was the end of an era.

 Lake Washington High School Mascot Retires, Reflects Back on Career

 KIRKLAND, WA— Lake Washington High School Mascot Nick Elliot annouced today, “it’s come time for me to live without my purple suit.
-Kinda sad, but I am excited to spend more time hanging out with my mom and dad, explore some creative projects, and be open to the possibility of getting my GED".
+Sad, but I am excited to spend more time hanging out with my mom and dad, explore some creative projects, and be open to the possibility of getting my GED".

 When asked what initially motivated him, Elliot speculated, “Guess I was the only one willing to wear the suit”.
 Confessing, that when he was chosen to be the high school mascot he was too naive to grasp the full repercussions.
 “Look, sure I would have liked to be the Valedictorian and graduate with the class of ’78, that’s great and all.
 But, high school rewards people who follow the rules, not people who shake things up.
 Mascots don’t